“…crazy as a loon, dah dah-dah-dah, dah dah dah.”

 Dianne Reeves – a lovely contemporary reading

-And I can’t resist including here a rare opportunity to hear three of the most significant vocal jazz groups ever reading the same song:
+And I can’t resist including here a rare opportunity to share three of the most significant vocal jazz groups ever, all interpreting the same song:

 The HiLo’s – 1955 (arr. probably Gene Puerling)